EdDataScienceEES/tutorial-Kirstb-04/index.md

 2. **What is a Markdown?** - Section two will cover what a markdown document is

-3. **Formatting a Markdown** - Section three will cover useful markdown language
+3. **Formatting a Markdown** - Section three will go cover useful markdown language

 *Images and Text*